MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-how-to-report-filter.md

 There are many different ways to filter data in Power BI and we recommend first reading [About filters and highlighting](power-bi-reports-filters-and-highlighting.md).

-## Working with filters
+## Working with the report Filters pane
-In Power BI Desktop, reports are opened in Data view.
+In Power BI Desktop, reports are opened in Report view.
 In Power BI service, reports can be opened in [Editing view or Reading view](service-reading-view-and-editing-view.md).
-In Editing View, report owners can [add filters to a report](power-bi-report-add-filter.md) and those filters are saved with the report.
+In Editing view, and in Desktop Report view, report owners can [add filters to a report](power-bi-report-add-filter.md) and those filters are saved with the report.
 People viewing the report in Reading view can interact with the filters, but cannot add new filters to the report.

+In Power BI service, reports retain any changes you make in the Filters pane, and those changes are carried through to the mobile version of the report.
+To reset the Filter pane to the creator defaults, select **Reset to default** from the top menubar.

 ## Open the Filters pane
 When a report is open, the Filters pane displays along the right side of the report canvas.
 If you don't see the pane, select the arrow in the top-right corner to expand it.
 If you are in Power BI service Reading view, the only pane available on the right side is the Filters pane.